Diffusing to Coordinate: Efficient Online Multi-Agent Diffusion Policies: The OMAD Method

 The training procedure of the proposed online multi-agent diffusion policy is summarized in Algorithm \ref{alg:mdp}.
 Line 1 initializes the distributional critic, diffusion policies for all agents, target networks, and the replay buffer.
 Line 3 collects trajectories by executing the target diffusion policies and stores the resulting transitions for off-policy learning.
 When the replay buffer is sufficiently populated, Line 5 samples mini-batches for training.
 Line 6 updates the distributional state–action value function using actions sampled from the target diffusion policies.
 Line 8 jointly optimizes the diffusion policies by minimizing the diffusion-based policy objective guided by the learned distributional critic.
 Line 9 adapts the entropy temperature to enforce the target entropy, and Line 10 softly updates the target policy networks to stabilize training.

-OMAD pioneers online diffusion-based MARL, departing from restrictive Gaussian policies used in methods, including HARL \cite{zhong2024heterogeneous,liumaximum}.
+OMAD is a novel online diffusion-based MARL algorithm, departing from restrictive Gaussian policies used in methods, including HARL~\citep{zhong2024heterogeneous,liumaximum}.
 By modeling policies as generative diffusion processes, OMAD captures complex, multi-modal joint action distributions essential for sophisticated coordination.
-Distinct from discrete-time \cite{wang2024diffusion,maefficient} or deterministic ODE-based approaches \cite{dongmaximum}, OMAD employs an SDE formulation to ensure sustained stochasticity.
-Advancing beyond DIME \cite{celikdime}, we derive a factorized entropy bound with a centralized distributional critic to address non-stationarity, offering a sample-efficient off-policy alternative to HADQ \cite{anonymous2025heterogeneous}.
+Distinct from discrete-time~\citep{wang2024diffusion,maefficient} or deterministic ODE-based approaches~\citep{dongmaximum}, OMAD employs an SDE formulation to ensure sustained stochasticity.
+Advancing beyond DIME~\citep{celikdime}, we derive a factorized entropy bound with a centralized distributional critic to address non-stationarity, offering a sample-efficient off-policy alternative to HADQ~\citep{anonymous2025heterogeneous}.